URL Encoder & Decoder - Free Percent Encoding Tool

 Key Features

-• Real-time encoding and decoding — output updates as you type
+• Real-time encoding and decoding - output updates instantly as you type

-• Supports both encodeURIComponent and encodeURI encoding types
+• Supports both encodeURIComponent (strict) and encodeURI (loose) encoding types

-• Built-in URL Analyzer — breaks any URL into components and parses query parameters
+• Built-in URL Analyzer - breaks any URL into components and decodes all query parameters

-• Character statistics — shows how many characters were encoded and size change
+• Character statistics - shows exactly how many characters were encoded and the resulting size change

 Frequently Asked Questions